Clastify logo

 Determine the total energy of the oscillator.

-Use the total energy to determine the angular frequency.
+Use the potential-energy graph to determine the angular frequency of the oscillator.

 Question 40